f1337/f1337.github.io/resume.md

 *October 2018 - May 2020*

 - Led the architecture, implementation, and delivery of LendingHome's first automated-underwriting solution.
-We used domain-driven-design principles and tools, including event-storming, in order to align business concepts and software.
 - Introduced structured logging, across multiple stacks.
-- My proposal for a focused production-support rotation was implemented, improving the feedback loop with customers.
+- Championed changes to the production-support rotation which improved our feedback loop with customers.
-- Created rapid-development/testing tools, including code generators, automated and manual testing helpers, and event-sourcing data migrations.
+- Created rapid-development & testing tools, including code generators, automated and manual testing helpers, and event-sourcing data migrations.
-- Led Rails upgrades from 4.x to latest 5.x, across multiple stacks.
+- Led Rails upgrades from 4.x to 5.x, across multiple stacks.
 - Contributed to Ruby 2.5 upgrades, across multiple stacks.
-- Applied security fixes for issues raised by pen-testing & static analysis tools.
+- Fixed application security issues raised by pen testers.

 ### Panda Strike